-Palm leaves, sunsets, forests – at the interface between installation and painting, tropical landscapes by the artist Philipp Fürhofer (b.
-1982) radiate towards the viewer in light boxes and paintings.
+Palm leaves, sunsets, forests – at the interface between installation and painting, tropical landscapes by the artist Philipp Fürhofer radiate towards the viewer in light boxes and paintings.
 However, the romanticism of nature is deceptive: Beneath layers of paint bursts, questions regarding the existential, reciprocal influence of humans and nature, of capitalist civilisation, and the constant destruction of our living environment are revealed.
-With references from pop culture, Fürhofer highlights humankind’s ever-growing desire, in times of upheaval and uncertainty, for control over our immediate environment and ourselves – consumption, the body.
-The Städel Museum presents the artist’s latest works in a focused solo exhibition.
-Its centrepiece is a wall-filling, site-specific work, with which Fürhofer enters into a dialogue with the architectural and artistic elements of the space.
-The result is a mystical jungle landscape in which not everything is as it seems.

 Curator: Svenja Grosser (Deputy Head of Contemporary Art, Städel Museum)

-Picture: Philipp Fürhofer, Ersatzwelt, 2022, Courtesy of the artist, © Philipp Fürhofer, Photo: Henning Moser
+Picture: Philipp Fürhofer, Fluids, 2023, Private Collection, South Germany, Courtesy of the artist, © Philipp Fürhofer, Photo: Henning Moser